hallogameboy/Reformulation-Inference-Network/README.md

 ## Query Session Preprocessing

-The query logs should be prepreocessed into two files, including data/session.train and data/session.test, with the following format.
+The query logs should be prepreocessed into two files, including data/session.train and data/session.test, with the following plain text format.

 ```
 ...